rails/rails/guides/source/active_record_validations_callbacks.md

 ### Registering Observers

-Observers are conventionally placed inside of your +app/models+ directory and registered in your application's +config/application.rb+ file.
-For example, the +UserObserver+ above would be saved as +app/models/user_observer.rb+ and registered in +config/application.rb+ this way:
+Observers are conventionally placed inside of your `app/models` directory and registered in your application's `config/application.rb` file.
+For example, the `UserObserver` above would be saved as `app/models/user_observer.rb` and registered in `config/application.rb` this way:

 ```ruby
 # Activate observers that should always be running.
 config.active_record.observers = :user_observer
 ```

-As usual, settings in +config/environments+ take precedence over those in +config/application.rb+.
+As usual, settings in `config/environments` take precedence over those in `config/application.rb`.
 So, if you prefer that an observer doesn't run in all environments, you can simply register it in a specific environment instead.

 ### Sharing Observers